rschristopher/ischristtrue.com/src/modern-views/free-will.md

 !!! quote "1 John 2:2"
      And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.

-It's difficult to bend the above with *limited atonement*, the L in TULIP which states that Christ died only for the elect.
+It's difficult to bend the above with *limited atonement*, the L in TULIP which states that Christ died only for the sins of the elect.
+Additionally, we are forced to bend much of scripture to remove man's will,

+!!! quote "Hebrews 12:25"
+     See that ye refuse not him that speaketh.
+For if they escaped not who refused him that spake on earth, much more shall not we escape, if we turn away from him that speaketh from heaven

+And more troubling, we must bend the very words of our Lord, who is very clear about the free will of man concerning his own salvation,

+!!! quote "Matthew 7:1-5"
+     Judge not, that ye be not judged.
+For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.
+And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
+Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?
+Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye.

+!!! quote "Matthew 7:7-8"
+     Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.

+...

 Doubting God's love for all mankind.
 Asserting that Christ died only for the sins of the elect.